sinistro14/mindefuse/README.md

 ## Prerequisites
 The application is compatible with Linux based systems.
-Python version 3.7 is assumed to be installed, as well as pip package manager utility and setuptools module.
+Python version 3.6 or above is assumed to be installed, as well as pip package manager utility and setuptools module.

 ## Installation
 ```bash